hashgraph/hedera-mirror-node/docs/design/topic-custom-fees.md

     add column if not exists max_custom_fees bytea[];
   ```
   _Note: The field is an array of bytea because it's from the repeated protobuf field `max_custom_fees` in
-  `TransactionBody`.
-To serialize a repeated field as a whole, a wrapper message is needed.
-On the other hand,
+  `TransactionBody` and without a wrapper message, protobuf only supports serializing the elements one at a time.
+On the
-  storing it as json will consume much more storage._
+  other hand, storing it as json will consume much more storage._

 ## Importer